AUM-Software-And-Development/kernel_gui_1920x1080/OS24 - Development Directory/Compilation/HowToInstallAndUseUbuntuOnWindowsWithDocker_README.txt

 • Docker build:

-	{OS24 - Development Directory/Compilation/On_Windows/Docker}
+	{OS24 - Development Directory/Compilation/On_Windows}
-	Run this command from a terminal within the above folder structure where the dockerfile is stored:
+	Run this command from a terminal within the above folder structure where the Docker folder is stored:
 	   docker build Docker -t os24development

 	Then run this command to use Ubuntu's terminal/functionality: